HOW TO OPTIMISE IMAGES, VIDEOS AND PDF FILES FOR YOUR WEBSITE

 - If your pdf contains text, apply the rules of web writing: many users will want to read your pdf online without printing it

-- If your pdf contains images, make sure that they are not too big, this could lead to the document to take way too much time too load
+- If your pdf contains images, make sure that they are not too big, this could lead to the document taking way too much time too load

-- Use links in the pdf, directing to the website and vice versa
+- Use links in the pdf, directing readers to your website and vice versa

-Once you have made sure that these requirements are met, we can compress the pdf file.
+Once you have met these requirements, you can compress the pdf file.

 2. Compress your pdf file

-On the same principle as for the images, pdf files can be compressed for reducing their size (and their loading time).
+On the same principle as images, pdf files can be compressed to reduce their size (and their loading time).